Bayesian Polarization

 The signal $X$ reveals what partition cell the state lies in, and two states in the same partition cell are observationally equivalent.

 Henceforth, we identify partitional signal realizations with their associated partition cells, i.e., we set $\mathcal{X}=\mathcal{G}$ and $x(\Gamma)=\Gamma$ for all $\Gamma\in\mathcal{G}$.
 Lemma \ref{lemma:limit posterior} implies that limit polarization is equivalent to one-shot polarization upon observing a partitional signal.
-That is, it shows that the following definition is equivalent to Definition \ref{def:limit polarization}. \begin{definition2} Fix a partitional signal $X$ with partition $\mathcal{G}$.
+That is, it shows that the following definition is equivalent to Definition \ref{def:limit polarization}. \begin{definition2} Let $\succeq$ be a partial order over $\Delta(\Theta)$ and let $X$ be a partitional signal with partition $\mathcal{G}$.
 Let $P^L,P^H\in\Delta(\Theta)$ be the agents' priors and let $Q^L,Q^H$ be their respective posteriors upon observing a realization $\Gamma$ of $X$.
-Say that limit polarization occurs for the identified set $\Gamma$ if
+Say that \emph{limit $\succeq$-polarization} occurs if

 \end{definition2} This formulation will be our working definition.
 One advantage is that it clarifies that limit polarization is a special case of one-shot polarization.
 An immediate implication is that if limit polarization is possible then so is one-shot polarization.
-Conversely, if one shot-polarization is impossible then limit polarization is impossible as well.
+Conversely, if one-shot polarization is impossible then limit polarization is impossible as well.